NardSack/Assignment-1/README.md

 # Assignment-1

 this is my assignment 1 website

-My website is about the Japanese singing group Royal Scandal all of Royal Scandal music videos and songs are interconnected to each story in some way or another.
+A FAN-MADE WEBSITE !!!!!!!
+Link to official website is here https://royal-scandal.com/en/ My website is about the Japanese singing group Royal Scandal all of Royal Scandal music videos and songs are interconnected to each story in some way or another.
 One can say that they are making a whole story that is expressed by each of their original music songs. as such as a user of this website, i would like to be able to run it in any device